RaminSN/BasicCodingGuidelines/guidelines/0002-express-intent-not-implementation.md

 The following two instructions have the same result.
 Which one is more clear?

-1. _"Give me the name of the oldest student in the mathematics class."_
+1. >Give me the name of the oldest student in the mathematics class.

-2. _"Look at each student in the mathematics class while keeping track of oldest one you have seen so far.
-When you are done, give me the name of the tracked student._"
+2. >Look at each student in the mathematics class while keeping track of oldest one you have seen so far.
+When you are done, give me the name of the tracked student.

 The first one is expressing intent.
 It expresses _what_ the author wanted.
 There is little room for confusion on the reader's part regarding what the author sought to communicate.